2015–16 Campbell Fighting Camels basketball team

 The 2015–16 Campbell Fighting Camels basketball team represented Campbell University during the 2015–16 NCAA Division I men's basketball season.
-The Fighting Camels were led by third year Kevin McGeehan and played their home games at Gore Arena.
+The Fighting Camels were led by a third-year Kevin McGeehan and played their home games at Gore Arena.
 They were members of the Big South Conference.
 They finished the season 12–18, 5–13 in Big South play, resulting in a four-way tie for eighth place.
 They were eliminated in the first round of the Big South tournament to Gardner–Webb.